jennyhedley/digital-writing-2025/README.md

 - Read the contextual statements and consider how the form and function of each aspect of this piece feeds into the themes of the work.
 - See the map of Jenny's Twine story on Slide 8.
 How might you map your own emerging ideas?
 (If you have not already done the mapping exrcise from last week please catch up on this.)

+## Week 7

+### Monday class – 14th April

+Today we will look at interactive fiction in games.
+You are not required to include games code from today in your folio.
+We understand that you have experimented with so much code already.

+We will play through a number of Bitsy examples (which will be added to the repo later) and reflect on the affordances of tiny games.

+#### Class discussion

+- How does Bitsy's technical constraint of 8x8 pixel art and limited colour palettes affect narrative possibilities and expression?
+In particular, how have these been used to elicit emotional response to themes around memory and grief?
+- In what ways do spatial navigation and environmental storytelling function differently in Bitsy games compared to other e-lit forms?
+What does this ask of the reader/player?
+- How can we make use various game features (e.g., character interactions triggering text, having scenes “loop” differently with each subsequent play) to make a game “literary”, with a compelling emotional timbre?

+We will play with the online Bitsy Game Maker, drawing upon our new [games resources page](https://github.com/jennyhedley/digital-writing-2025/blob/main/resources-games.md).

+Since Assessment Two is due right after the upcoming break, think about whether there is any tech that you need to know to make your creative prototype for your presentation.
+We will have time in class today to troubleshoot any of the coding that we have covered so far.